 2) Implement Policies and Practices

-Given the information from public health gained from step 1, employers will develop ongoing practices which will be undertaken at all times in their workplaces.
+Employers should develop ongoing practices which will be undertaken at all times in their workplaces.
 These measures are basic health and safety measures, and must include the following 5 items:

 - Develop policies to have staff stay home and not in the workplace when sick